VFA-103: 2010s

 The Jolly Rogers' F/A-18Fs were seen launching from USS Harry Truman in June 2016 participating in Operation Inherent Resolve, striking Daesh targets in Iraq and Syria, with multiple aircraft exhibiting signs of heavy combat, with a number of front fuselages being covered with bomb silhouettes representing munitions being dropped in combat air strikes.

 A fictional version of the squadron, the "Jolly Wrenches", appeared in the Disney aviation film Planes, using the same livery, but the skull and crossbones are replaced by a piston-head and wrenches.

+2020s

+Since 2023, VFA-103 has acquired some F/A-18E Super Hornet single seater jets in its squadron as well.

+In 2024, the Navy Midshipmen football Team revealed uniforms inspired by the Jolly Rogers will be worn during the annual Army-Navy Game.